jadnohra/please2/README.md

 - do this automatically: https://stackoverflow.com/questions/16672507/how-to-add-ssh-keys-via-githubs-v3-api
 - do this automatically: http://rabexc.org/posts/using-ssh-agent
 - dropbox interaction using: https://github.com/dropbox/dbxcli
-- Handle paths in bashprofile
+- Handle paths in .bashrc